devbnj/dltlite/README.md

 # dblite
 dblite is a complete full-stack, microservices package, made of
 * Node.JS Flow Engine with Append-Only, Encrypted SQLite3,
 * SHA 512 encryption engine,
-* Redis Pub-Sub (modified to be encrypted),
+* Redis Pub-Sub (modified by our engineers to run encrypted),

-* DBlite (Node-RED) Nodes
+dblite running on Node-RED specifies nodes (implying the libraries of code meant for Node-RED) to manage a (few) Masters and (many) Workers running a replicated distributed ledger and a software based ledger-reconciliation.
+The distributed ledger works for any industry like financial, healthcare, hospitality, retail, insurance, manufacturing, automobile etc whose (monetary and non-monetary) transactions occur within a party-asset-agreement triangular spread.

-to manage a (Few)Masters-(Many)Workers Distributed Ledger and Reconciliation system.
+A cluster consisting of master node(s) can become as small as one node.
+Similarly, cluster of worker(s) can also be a minimum of one node.
+The upper limit for nodes can go up to thousands, limited by how many can take part in a business-network.
+It is uncertain at this time, even trying to predict setting an optimum numbers of nodes in any such private business-network, before performance or IP network degradation becomes evident.

-Master(s) can be as little as one node.
-Worker(s) can also be a minimum of one node.
-The upper limit for Nodes can go upto thousands, limited by how many can participate in a network.
-It is uncertain at this time to accurately state what the optimum numbers of nodes can be in any private network, before any performance degradation is noticed, I will assume a ratio 1:200 (master:workers) is a safe bet in any network.
+I will assume a ratio of 1:200 (master:workers) as a safe bet for any such business-network.
+Under such network, 30,000 journals can get transacted without any network degradation between simple nodes (shared micro servers) in San Francisco, Virginia, Singapore and Hong Kong.
+That's 200 nodes operating 25,000 miles apart.

-Devb Inc, Chainbelow, Alontrus Group, and eSynergy would appreciate any inputs from the community on this.
-Please mark such questions / answers as issues.
+Devb Inc, Chainbelow Inc, Alontrus Group, and eSynergy would appreciate any information from the community on this.
+Please mark any such questions / answers as issues.

-# Working with different Cloud Providers
+# Working with different cloud providers installing dblite

-* Installations with two cloud providers are shown here, namely Alibaba Cloud and AWS.
+* Installations were tried with two cloud providers.
+The methods used are shown here.
+The cloud companies are Alibaba Cloud and AWS.
 * First installation is on new Ubuntu 18.0.4 instances in Alibaba Cloud on their 6th gen ECS instances.
 Please note - dblite has not been tried with the new Aliyun Linux.
 * Minimum two EC2/ECS instances are required.
 In this README, the IP addresses have been masked to ensure their protection. | 47.xxx.xx.62 | 47.xxx.xx.33 |.
 * The next step requires you to set up security controls, obtain the pem file from the console and restart the servers.